5594 Course Materials Manager

-6. Assists the Technical Operations and Marketing Manager with the Textbook Reservation program by attending daily meetings, assisting with training, and communicating textbook information from the Course Materials Buyers.
+6. Assists the management team with the Textbook Reservation program by attending daily meetings, assisting with training, and communicating textbook information from the Course Materials Buyers.

 7. Maintains the organization and accurate listing of dead stock titles on a regular basis, coordinates wholesale book buying sessions, monitors wholesaler visits and procedures, and assists the Director of the Bookstore in assuring accurate receipt and processing of wholesale buy funds.